 Meet the Managers

 Stephen is Head of the European Equity Team and has been involved in running the European portion of the Managed Fund since 2019.
 Stephen joined Baillie Gifford in 2005 and spent time in the US, UK Smaller Companies and Japanese Equities Teams.
-Stephen graduated BSc in Financial Mathematics in 2005.
+Stephen graduated BSc (Hons) in Financial Mathematics in 2005.

 Chris joined Baillie Gifford in 2012 and is an Investment Manager in the Europe Team.
 He graduated BA (Hons) in Music from the University of Oxford in 2009 and went on to gain an MMus in Music Performance from the Royal Welsh School of Music and Drama in 2010 and an MSc in Music, Mind and Brain from Goldsmiths College in 2011.